Temple Newsam House

 House and farm: March to October, Tuesdays to Sundays (plus Bank Holidays and Mondays in school holidays), 10am to 5pm (last admission 4.15pm).

-Admission to the House is free with the Art Pass, and to members of the Leeds Art Fund, Friends of Leeds City Museums, the Museums Association, Historic Houses members and the National Arts Collection Fund.
+Admission to the House is free to members of the Leeds Art Fund, Friends of Leeds City Museums, the Museums Association, Historic Houses, Yorkshire’s Great Houses, Castles and Gardens, and the National Arts Collection Fund.

 Tickets for holders of free admission cards can be booked on the day of visit from the gift shop or online from our booking system.
 Links to the online booking system can be found on our website.